thecartercenter/nemo-docs/content/submitsms/submitsms.rst

 ELMO only accepts form submissions from users having phone numbers pre-registered in their profiles.
 SMS Authentication feature, when enabled, works by requiring users to provide an additional code when submitting forms via SMS.

 This four-character code is randomly assigned and unique to each user.
-It is generated when an user is created.
+It is generated when a user is created.
 The code can be found by clicking on the :guilabel:`Users` menu and then on the name of the user.

 .. image:: viewing-auth-code.png
    :alt: viewing auth code